Ben888GitHub/Go_Urban_App_Project/README.md

-`npm start` to install all the required dependencies.
+`npm install` to install all the required dependencies.

-`expo start` to begin the Metro Bundler and run on your desired platform.
+`npm start` to start the project.